How to backup Azure SQL database

 Backup the Azure SQL DB

-You need to use the below script to take the Backup of the Azure SQL DB.
+It would be best if you used the script below to take the Backup of the Azure SQL DB.

 BACKUP DATABASE [TSINFODB]